Geometric random graphs and Rado sets in sequence spaces: Introduction

-The general question addressed in this paper is the classification of sets and metric spaces for which the LARG model, like the random graph model, leads to a unique isomorphism type.
+A general question is the classification of sets and metric spaces for which the LARG model, like the random graph model, leads to a unique isomorphism type.
 The following notation from \cite{bol1} is helpful.
 A countable dense set $V$ in a normed space $X$ is \emph{Rado} if for all $\delta >0$ and $p\in (0,1)$, with probability $1$, $\mathrm{LARG}(V,\delta,p)$ generates a unique isomorphism type of graph.
 The set $V$ is \emph{strongly non-Rado} if any two such graphs are, with probability $1$, not isomorphic.
 A fundamental question when studying graphs generated by the LARG model is to determine which sets are Rado or strongly non-Rado.
-As it turns out, this a highly non-trivial question for general (that is, possibly infinite dimensional) normed spaces.

 For a real number $1\le p \le \infty$ and $d\ge 1$ an integer, the vector space $\mathbb{R}^d$ of dimension $d$ equipped with the metric derived from the $p$-norm is denoted by $\ell_{p}^d$.
 If $p =\infty$, then in \cite{bon2} it was shown that almost all countable dense sets are Rado (here and for the rest of this section, ``almost all'' refers to a suitable measure constructed in the paper).
 The proof used a back-and-forth argument, coupled with a geometric analogue of the e.c.\ property (see the next section).
 The unique countable limits in the $d$-dimensional case were named $GR_d$; for a fixed $d$, these graphs are all isomorphic regardless of the choice of $\delta$ or $p$.
 In contrast, it was also shown in \cite{bon2} that if $p=2$, there are sets in $\ell_{p}^2$ which are strongly non-Rado.
 The latter result was significantly generalized in \cite{bol1}, which proved, using tools from functional analysis, that if $X$ is a finite-dimensional normed space not isometric to $\ell_{\infty}^d$, then almost every random dense set $V$ is strongly non-Rado.